imliuyzh/lfs101x-notes/chapter7.md

 # Command Line Operations

-A terminal emulator program emulates (simulates) a standalone terminal within a window on the desktop.
-By this, we mean it behaves essentially as if you were logging into the machine at a pure text terminal with no running graphical interface.
-Most terminal emulator programs support multiple terminal sessions by opening additional tabs or windows.
+A terminal emulator simulates a standalone terminal within a window on the desktop.
+It behaves essentially as if you were logging into the machine at a pure text terminal with no running graphical interface.

-By default, on GNOME desktop environments, the gnome-terminal application is used to emulate a text-mode terminal in a window.

 ## The Command Line

 Most input lines entered at the shell prompt have three basic elements: command, options, and arguments.

 The command is the name of the program or script you are executing.
-It may be followed by one or more options (or switches) that modify what the command may do.
-Options usually start with one or two dashes, for example, -p or --print, in order to differentiate them from arguments, which represent what the command operates on.
+It may be followed by one or more options that modify what the command may do.
+Options usually start with one or two dashes, for example, `-p` or `--print`, in order to differentiate them from arguments, which represent what the command operates on.

-However, plenty of commands have no options, no arguments, or neither.
-In addition, other elements (such as setting environment variables) can also appear on the command line when launching a task.

-### sudo
+### `sudo`

-sudo allows users to run programs using the security privileges of another user, generally root (superuser).
+`sudo` allows users to run programs using the security privileges of another user, generally root.

-If your system does not already have sudo set up and enabled:
+If your system does not already have `sudo` set up and enabled:

 1. You will need to make modifications as the administrative, or superuser, root.
-While sudo will become the preferred method of doing this, we do not have it set up yet, so we will need to use su instead.
-At the command line prompt, type su and press Enter.
+While `sudo` will become the preferred method of doing this, we do not have it set up yet, so we will need to use `su` instead.
+At the command line prompt, type `su` and press Enter.
 You will then be prompted for the root password, so enter it and press Enter.
 You will notice that nothing is printed; this is so others cannot see the password on the screen.
-You should end up with a different looking prompt, often ending with ‘#’.
+You should end up with a different looking prompt, often ending with `#`.

     ```
     $ su Password:
     #
     ```
-2. Now, you need to create a configuration file to enable your user account to use sudo.
-Typically, this file is created in the /etc/sudoers.d/ directory with the name of the file the same as your username.
-For example, for this demo, let’s say your username is student.
-After doing step 1, you would then create the configuration file for student by doing this:
+2. Now, you need to create a configuration file to enable your user account to use `sudo`.
+Typically, this file is created in the `/etc/sudoers.d/` directory with the name of the file the same as your username.
+For example, for this demo, let's say your username is student.
+You would then create the configuration file for student by doing this:

     ```
     # echo "student ALL=(ALL) ALL" > /etc/sudoers.d/student
     ```

-   - Some Linux distributions will complain if you do not also change permissions on the file by doing `# chmod 440 /etc/sudoers.d/student`
+   - Some Linux distributions will complain if you do not also change permissions on the file by doing `chmod 440 /etc/sudoers.d/student`

 ## Virtual Terminals

 Virtual Terminals (VT) are console sessions that use the entire display and keyboard outside of a graphical environment.
 Such terminals are considered "virtual" because, although there can be multiple active terminals, only one terminal remains visible at a time.
 A VT is not the same as a command line terminal window; you can have many of those visible simultaneously on a graphical desktop.

 One virtual terminal (usually VT 1 or VT 7) is reserved for the graphical environment, and text logins are enabled on the unused VTs.